GlaivePro/Ajaxable/README.md

 @include('ajaxable::javascript')
 ```

-In case of a validation error (read on that later) user will get an alert.
+In case of a validation error (read on backend validation later) user will get an alert.
 If you want to display it on html instead, wrap the input in `.form-group`.
 Error will be added in `span.error-block.help-block` and class `has-error` will be added to `.form-group`.

 ### Deleting models